ArghyaChatterjee/gps-waypoint-based-autonomous-navigation-in-ros/README.md

 GPS points will be predefined in ROS based robots to navigate to the destination avoiding obstacles.
 This package performs outdoor GPS waypoint navigation.
 It can navigate while building a map, avoiding obstacles, and can navigate continuously between each goal or stop at each goal.

 This repo is made to run on a Custom Rover with Razor 9DOF IMU, ZED F9P (RTK2) GPS, and RPLidar A1 lidar.
+The base station laptop is running Ubuntu 16.04 and the rover is running Ubuntu 16.04 on a Intel NUC 7I7DNBE.

 ## Run the package